 Therefore, to successfully compete, small businesses should develop a sustainable competitive advantage based on the higher value of a particular feature.

-Often mentioned that other benefits and benefits of that first-mover The first mover facility, where the first entry into the new market has gained an advantage over other competitors entering the market later.
+Often mentioned are other benefits and benefits of that first-mover The first-mover facility, where the first entry into the new market has gained an advantage over other competitors entering the market later.

 However, when the first mover is able to provide an initial advantage, in my opinion, it is not sustainable until it is supported by the three listed above benefits.